Akane625/Personal-Projects/Tkinter/README.md

 # 🖼️ Learning Tkinter

 I like to view tkinter as a foundation for other GUI modules in Python.
+I thought that Tkinter would be a good start but I realized its not really for me so I decided to drop it for Kotlin.

 --> Wanna go back?
 [CLICK HERE](../) <--